 Once flipped classroom materials are designed, they can be employed for future students in future teaching years or semesters.
 Evergreen content is a front-end one-time investment.
 Even though this learning framework does place some tension on teachers at the start, many teachers can get several years of support from their initial investment in content.

 Many flipped classrooms employ video-supported content as their only method of communication.
 It can be so much more than that.
-Interactive documents still let educators to check for topic comprehension in real-time.
-Teachers can upload sample quizzes to assist students review the data they discovered online.
-Video calls let teachers to speak to their students about problems they might be facing in real-time too.
+Interactive documents still let educators check for topic comprehension in real time.
+Teachers can upload sample quizzes to assist students to review the data they discovered online.
+Video calls let teachers speak to their students about problems they might be facing in real-time too.

 Requires technology access